defenseunicorns/compliance-auditor/docs/cli-commands/tools/compose.md

 # Compose Command

-The `compose` command is used to compose an OSCAL component definition.
+The `lula tools compose` command is used to compose an OSCAL component definition.
 It is used to compose remote validations within a component definition in order to resolve any references for portability.

 ## Usage